thedrow/nose2-testsuite/docs/contributing.rst

 .. note::

-    Pull requests containing offending commits **will not be merged** until they are amended.
+    Pull requests containing offending commits **will not be merged** until they will be amended.

 Contributing Documentation
 ==========================